hubertba/hubertba.github.io/README.md

 ## Technical University of Vienna
 ### 2002 - 2005
-In my role as an assistant to the lecturing tutor, I wrote and reviewed scripts for lectures, wrote and reviewed exams and held weekly meetings with groups of students to monitor their progress and help them to prepare for the exams.
+In my role as an assistant to the lecturing tutor, I wrote and reviewed scripts for lectures, wrote and reviewed exams, and held weekly meetings with groups of students to monitor their progress and help them prepare for the exams.
+During that time, I was already working in the field of Software Development Processes, getting my hands on a copy of 'Extreme Programming' by Kent Beck, which fueled my mind with ideas on how to improve work.

 ## ChiliCode
 ### 2007 - now
 ChiliCode is a small Austrian software development and IT support company.
-We provide IT-support and consultancy to our customers, help them to build up IT-infrastructure like networks and backup-strategies.
-Help them to install, create and maintain homepages or create mobile-office solutions for them (webmail, web calendar, contacts … ).
-We create custom software solutions for administrative tasks, web applications and software solutions to support their workday.
-Further we are in the development of all kinds of applications.
-From database servers with synchronisation, over Java application to web applications and iOS apps.
+We provide IT support and consultancy to our customers, helping them build IT infrastructure such as networks and backup strategies.
+We assist with installing, creating, and maintaining homepages, as well as creating mobile office solutions (webmail, web calendar, contacts, etc.).
+We develop custom software solutions for administrative tasks, web applications, and software to support their daily work.
+Additionally, we are involved in the development of various types of applications, ranging from database servers with synchronization to Java applications, web applications, and iOS apps.
+We build private cloud solutions for our customers and consult with them on the use of modern tools and applications according to their needs.

+## ChiliCode
+### 2023 - now
+As a holder of a 'Certified Digital Consultant' certification, I am authorized to support and conduct publicly funded projects for and with my customers to assist them on their journey to digitalization.

 ## Bosch
 ### 2005 - 2022
-As a consultant at Bosch I support the DELib Team which supplies a single-source library for actuators and sensors for customers in the automotive sector around the world.
-My main topics there evolved from automation of code-generation, over configuration-based-code-generation over to continuous integration as a work practice.
-Currently my focus is on supporting the development of continuous integration within Bosch both on the side of the needed transformation from a tool based world over to the continuous way as well as implementing services and plugins for different infrastructures.
+As a consultant at Bosch, I support the DELib Team, which supplies a single-source library for actuators and sensors to customers in the automotive sector worldwide.
+My main responsibilities have evolved from automating code generation and configuration-based code generation to implementing continuous integration as a work practice.
+Currently, my focus is on supporting the development of continuous integration within Bosch, both in terms of the necessary transformation from a tool-based environment to a continuous integration approach, as well as implementing services and plugins for different infrastructures.

 ## Bosch
 ### 2022 - now
-As an intern I cover the role of an "Technical Expert" for Continous Development Methods and Operations.
-I work with my team which is spread across Germany, Austria, India and Vietnam on enabeling 20.000 developers to develop in a modern methodology with state-of-the-art tools in a way so fullfill our legislative requirements for creating embedded software for the automotive industry.
+As an intern, I cover the role of a 'Technical Expert' for Continuous Development Methods and Operations.
+I work with my team, which is spread across Germany, Austria, India, and Vietnam, to enable 20,000 developers to work with modern methodologies and state-of-the-art tools while fulfilling our legislative requirements for creating embedded software for the automotive industry.

 ## Bosch
 ### 2024 - now
-Since september 2024 I officially also have the role as an head of agile planning strategy at our department.
-Focusing on getting the right mindeset and culture together with the most importantant basics of agility into the organization.
+Since September 2024, I have officially also taken on the role of Head of Agile Planning Strategy in our department.
+My focus is on fostering the right mindset and culture, along with the most important basics of agility, within the organization.

 # Special Higlights